 The seaweed industry is the fastest-growing of all aquaculture sectors, transforming the lives of millions of people, but the increasing threat from disease and pests has prompted a global research group into action to protect this multi-billion dollar commodity.

 The industry worldwide is worth more than $5billion annually, growing by around 10 per cent each year, and supports millions of families in coastal communities, especially in developing nations, where 95 per cent of the world’s seaweed supply is cultivated.
-Seaweed is grown to be eaten and to produce substances such as agar, which has many applications, from cooking to microbiology.
+Seaweed is grown to be eaten and to produce substances such as agar and other seaweed products, which has many applications, from cooking to microbiology.

 But outbreaks of seaweed disease and pest infestations are having catastrophic socio-economic impacts on the communities reliant on seaweed production.
 In the Philippines alone, losses of over $100million per year were attributed to disease, representing 15 per cent of their farmed seaweed production.
 Similar reductions have been seen in Tanzania and Indonesia.